IQMR 2026

 Unified Sessions

-James Mahoney, Jaye Seawright, Lisa Wedeen
+Jaye Seawright, David Waldner, Lisa Wedeen

 These “Unified Sessions,” which all IQMR participants attend, welcome them to the Institute and introduce some of its intellectual foci.
 Three faculty who have taught at IQMR since its inception will consider the epistemological diversity that underpins qualitative and multi-method research, consider some of the core methods used by scholars in the QMMR community, and think about ways that qualitative and quantitative methods can be combined.
 The sessions serve as general introductions to various of the module sequences that participants can take at IQMR.